AI-Native Development

 reduced to 10 with MCP.
 The protocol collapses the integration complexity matrix from N × M to N + M.

-But MCP is more than a convenience layer for API wrappers.
-It represents a fundamental shift in how we think about AI agent architecture.
-And as the events of early 2026 demonstrated, getting this architecture wrong has consequences that go far beyond developer inconvenience.
+But MCP is more than a convenience layer.
+It's a shift in how we think about AI agent architecture.
+And as early 2026 showed, getting this wrong has consequences way beyond developer inconvenience.

 Why This Matters Now

-The AI agent ecosystem has exploded.
-What began as chatbots answering customer queries has evolved into autonomous systems that write code, deploy infrastructure, process financial transactions, and orchestrate complex business workflows.
-These agents need access to external systems to be useful.
+The AI agent ecosystem exploded.
+Chatbots became systems that write code, deploy infrastructure, process financial transactions, orchestrate workflows.
+These agents need external system access to be useful.

-The problem is that traditional APIs were designed for human developers who read documentation and make deliberate choices.
-AI agents operate differently.
-They need self-describing interfaces, clear capability boundaries, and standardised ways to discover what actions are available.
+But traditional APIs were built for humans who read docs and make deliberate choices.
+AI agents work differently.
+They need self-describing interfaces, clear capability boundaries, standardised ways to discover what actions they can take.

 97%